rcky844/knowledge-handbook/Biology/Organization & Classification/Biodiversity/Linnaeus’s classification and naming system.md

 #### Classification system
 ![[organisms_classification.webp]]

 - **Species** is the basic unit of classification.
-Members of the same species can interbred to produce fertile offspring.
+Members of the same species can <span style="color: lightgreen">interbred to produce fertile offspring</span>.

 //TODO import